cerb/cerb.github.io/pricing/cloud.md

 * __Secure__: All traffic between you and your Cerb instance is encrypted with SSL.
 We support "Perfect Forward Secrecy", which is a strategy that protects your past encrypted transmissions even if they are intercepted and recorded (even we can't decrypt them once your session ends).
 Our resources operate in a "private cloud" with private networks for traffic between components, and firewall rules in front of public components that expose a minimally necessary attack surface.
 Our own access to those resources requires RSA keys and two-factor authentication.

 * __Durable__: We archive a sequence of full daily database backups, as well as the incremental point-in-time changes in between.
 Long term object storage (like attachments) are redundantly stored in several geographically separate locations.
 We can also arrange for backups to be routinely transfered to you.

+## What are seats?

+Seats determine the maximum number of workers who can use Cerb at the same time.

+For example, a team of 30 workers who are evenly split into three, non-overlapping shifts (morning, day, night) would only require 10 seats.
+That's the highest number of workers who would ever be logged in at the same time.

+You aren't paying per worker account, so there isn't a penalty for inviting everyone to participate: full-time staff, part-time contributors, busy executives, interns, temps, contractors, partners, and volunteers.

 <div id="academic"></div>